Grapevine – February 2020

 The excitement not only lies in the emerging Bendigo Community but also extends into the Bayside Community with the anticipation of new friendships being forged.

-Michele Brett has been appointed as Community Co-Ordinator and will work with members to establish a rhythm of life for the community.
+Margaret Seagrave is the Community Co-Ordinator and will work with members to establish a rhythm of life for the community.
 With the support of L’Arche Melbourne, her focus will be in developing friendship networks for people with intellectual disabilities and their families, recruiting volunteers, organizing gatherings and gaining an understanding of the individual support needs of people with intellectual disability and their families and the development of personal plans.

 We have been very fortunate to have the support of the Maureen Considine Fund over the establishment period.
 The Fund has made a significant contribution to the cost of capital works and furnishings at our House of Welcome at 8 Grandview Crescent.